lewist13/React-Advanced-Calc/ga/Unit2/Week6/Projects/InstagramClone/README.md

 ### Goals

-- [ ] Create backend with authentication inlcuding signup/login
+- [ ] Create - with authentication inlcluding signup/login
 - [ ] Show the signup/login works then begin